Non-Perishable Food Items: The Complete Emergency Pantry Guide

 | Total | ~2,520 |

-This hits a solid adult daily target.
+That hits a solid adult daily target.
 Caloric needs increase in cold weather, during physical labor, and under high stress — plan accordingly.
-Potassium and fiber tend to run low in shelf-stable diets, so prioritize canned beans, dried fruit, and instant potatoes.
+Potassium and fiber tend to run low in shelf-stable diets, so prioritize canned beans, dried fruit, and instant potatoes to fill those gaps.

 How Much Non-Perishable Food to Store

 Start with a two-week supply of foods your household already eats.
-Once that baseline is established, expand toward a one-month supply.
+Once that baseline’s established, expand toward a one-month supply.

 - 25 lbs white rice (~40,000 kcal)